kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 # What is it?

 As the saying goes, _always judge an album by its cover._ Personally, I think that album artwork is as integral to a record's artistic statement as the music itself.
-It's the imagery you link to the sound and the one opportunity to represent the music via a different medium.
+It's the imagery you internally link to the sound, and the main opportunity to represent the music via a different medium.
 Hexual is an an effort to explore music through this lens.

-At its core, Hexual is a database of over 300,000 (and growing) unique albums and their color palette.
+At its core, Hexual is a database of over 700,000 unique albums and their color palette.
 I provide tools on the hexual website to freely explore this database.

 # The Data

-The original database I looked at was this awesome resource put together by Jason Scott, where he's collected [1 million album covers](https://blog.archive.org/2015/05/27/experiment-with-one-million-album-covers/) and has made those images publicaly available.
+The original database I looked at was this awesome resource put together by Jason Scott, where he's collected [1 million album covers](https://blog.archive.org/2015/05/27/experiment-with-one-million-album-covers/) and has made those images publicly available.
 Unfortunately this data is pretty messy, but it provides a great launching off point to generate a cleaner, more informative database of my own.

 To do so, I wrote a script to go through each file, parse the artist name from the filename, and search that string on the Spotify API.
 I go through the top 5 results, and for each of those artists, collect information on all their albums.
 This includes the genre, release year, popularity, and of course, a URL to the artwork.
 All that's left is to calculate the color palette.